Posted on October 03 2017

-At first glance you can immediately see the inspiration.
-It's heritage is Rolex's classic design.
+At first glance, you can immediately see the inspiration.
+Its heritage is Rolex's classic design.
 Yet, it's not a homage.
-The black dial and large numbers are there and the handset is as expected but there's a few subtle differences.
+The black dial and large numbers are there and the handset is as expected but there are a few subtle differences.
 Most obvious is the brass colouring of the hands, logo and chapter index.
-Unlike the Rolex there's also a version available with a date.
+Unlike the Rolex, there's also a version available with a date.
 At 40mm both variations are slightly larger than their Swiss predecessor.
-Water resistance comes in at a respectable 200M.
+Water-resistance comes in at a respectable 200M.

 Bernhardt Binnacle Anchor III

-American manufacturer Bernhardt have a made two previous incarnations of the Binnacle Anchor.
+American manufacturer Bernhardt has made two previous incarnations of the Binnacle Anchor.
 This, the third, is the nearest to the classic Explorer design.
 Primarily this is due to the addition of the Mercedes hands that weren't on the previous Bernhardt watches.
-This small change compliments the watch, but with the custom Anchor second hand it still retains it's uniqueness.
+This small change compliments the watch, but with the custom Anchor second hand it still retains its uniqueness.

 Best of the Rest

-For such a classic and durable design there's surprisingly few alternatives to the Rolex, unlike for example the Submariner.
-Still, there's a few others that are worth considering.
+For such a classic and durable design there are surprisingly few alternatives to the Rolex, unlike for example the Submariner.
+Still, there are a few others that are worth considering.